 There is a considerable amount of diced chicken inside a light broth with a few vegetables – carrots, corn, and peas.
 The flavor reminded me a lot of a Campbell’s Chunky Soup.

 It’s potentially a lighter option, particularly with the hefty side of nicely steamed broccoli, but I don’t think its presence beckons a special trip over.

-Obviously, it would be better with beef, but it’s also one of the best. heartiest vegetarian snacks on property.
-It’s full of beans, corn, and to a lesser extent, mushrooms and olives.
+This is one of the heartiest vegetarian snacks on property, full of beans, corn, and to a lesser extent, mushrooms and olives.
 It has a bit of a kick to it, but not overwhelmingly so.
-It is Disney after all, so you can be sure it will appeal to most palettes.
+It is Disney after all, so you can be sure it will appeal to most palates.
 At $4.99, it’s a pretty decent value.
 It’s restaurant quality and a nice choice if the vegetarian in your group is looking for something hot to eat that isn’t a dessert.
 Recommended, especially because it’s served piping hot.

 New England Clam Chowder

 This is the same soup that’s served over at Liberty Tree Tavern and it’s excellent – hearty with chunks of potatoes and clams with a hot, rich broth.
 Because it’s on the heavy side, I could easily see two adults splitting the soup and the Fried Shrimp.
 You’d be getting a large meal for less than the Chicken/Rib Combo over at Cosmic Ray’s.

 Columbia Harbour House has plentiful indoor seating on two levels.
 Check upstairs for quieter surroundings because those with strollers have difficulty getting up there without an obvious elevator.